The mediation space where you learn to know, see, and speak your truth. The place where clarity abounds

 My Approach to Mediation

-My role as a mediator is to remain neutral, guiding and supporting both parties through a structured and respectful process.
-I provide a space where each person can speak freely – without interruption, without judgment.
+My role as a mediator is to remain neutral and non-judgmental.
+I guide, support, and facilitate a structured and supportive process.
+I provide a privileged space so both parties can speak freely — without interruption, judgment, or accusation.

 I value clarity, transparency, and accountability.
-I'm open, straightforward, and I like to keep it real – for myself, and for the people I work with.
-I listen attentively to both parties, reflect back what I hear, and help move the process forward toward the outcome they're seeking.
+I’m open, straightforward, and I keep it real — for myself, and for the people I work with.
+I listen attentively to both parties, reflect back what I hear, and support movement toward clarity and a way forward.
+I do not promise or guarantee outcomes — and often, resolution is not reached in one session.
+My role is not to fix.

 What I offer in Mediation

-I bring many years of lived experience – navigating health issues, relational dynamics, separation and divorce, financial struggles, business, self-employment, and life’s bigger challenges.
-I've worked in counselling, training, communication coaching, and mediation settings where understanding, empathy, and accountability all matter.
+I bring many years of lived experience — navigating health issues, relational dynamics, separation and divorce, financial pressures, business, self-employment, and life’s bigger challenges.
+I’ve worked across counselling, training, communication coaching, and mediation settings where understanding, empathy, and accountability matter.

 Frequently Asked Questions (FAQ)